 PNC originates mortgages in all 50 states.
 However, not all states have physically present loan officers.
 Use the loan officer locator on PNC’s website to find your nearest representative or call the main mortgage line.

-For PNC Bank itself, you can find locations in: Alabama, Delaware, District of Columbia, Florida, Georgia, Illinois, Indiana, Kentucky, Maryland, Michigan, Missouri, New Jersey, New York, North Carolina, Ohio, Pennsylvania, South Carolina, Virginia, West Virginia and Wisconsin.
+For PNC Bank itself, you can find locations in Alabama, Delaware, District of Columbia, Florida, Georgia, Illinois, Indiana, Kansas, Kentucky, Maryland, Michigan, Missouri, New Jersey, New York, North Carolina, Ohio, Pennsylvania, South Carolina, Texas, Virginia, West Virginia and Wisconsin.